lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 <hr style="height:5pt; visibility:hidden;" />
 ### Main tutorial

 To get started, create a new working directory and move into it, here we will call it "si".
-Then copy the silicon init file "init.si" from path/ to your working directory.
-The init file contains basic structural information in a format that is recognised by the code (it is analogous to the POSCAR file in VASP).
+Then copy the silicon init file "init.si" from path/ to this directory.
+The init file is the starting poiny, it contains basic structural information in a format that is recognised by the code (analogous to the POSCAR file in VASP).

     $mkdir si
     $cd si
-    $cp path/init.si
+    $cp path/init.si .

 Take a look at the init file using a text editor (e.g. vi) and you will see it contains only the basic structural information.
 The lattice constant "ALAT" and primitive lattice vectors "PLAT" are shown in the "LATTICE" section.
 The "UNITS=A" specficies that the lattice constant is in Angstroms (the lattice vectors are in units of the lattice constant).
 The primitive lattice vectors are in row format (i.e. the first row contains the x, y and z components of the first lattice vector and so forth).
 In the "SITE" section, the atom type and coordinates are shown.
 The "X=" label specifices that the coordinates are in fractional (or direct) representation.
 It is also possible to use cartesian coordinates and in this case the "X=" label would be replaced by "POS=" (see additional exercises dropdown menu).